-Figure 51: Creating a new feature class
+Figure 51: Allowed feature types

 You can also specify no types to force features to be captured into subclasses instead.
 The feature class will act as a "group" in this case.

 Although possible, it is not recommended to mix raster with any other type.